-- 4.1 This industry award covers employers throughout Australia in the funeral industry and their employees in the classifications listed in 12-Classifications to the exclusion of any other modern award. - Funeral industry means the provision of funeral services, coffin manufacturing, the removal of deceased human remains and any ancillary services. - 4.3 The award does not cover employers in the cemetery industry. - 4.4 This award does not cover: - (a) an employee excluded from award coverage by the Act; - (b) employees who are covered by a modern enterprise award, or an enterprise instrument (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees; or - (c) employees who are covered by a State reference public sector modern award, or a State reference public sector transitional award (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees. - 4.5 This award covers any employer which supplies labour on an on-hire basis in the funeral industry in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
-Clause 4.5 operates subject to the exclusions from coverage in this award.
+- 4.1 This industry award covers employers throughout Australia in the funeral industry and their employees in the classifications listed in 12-Classifications to the exclusion of any other modern award. - Funeral industry means the provision of funeral services, coffin manufacturing, the removal of deceased human remains and any ancillary services. - 4.3 The award does not cover employers in the cemetery industry.

-- 4.6 This award covers employers which provide group training services for trainees engaged in the funeral industry and/or parts of that industry and those trainees engaged by a group training service hosted by a company to perform work at a location where the activities described herein are being performed.
-Clause 4.6 operates subject to the exclusions from coverage in this award. - 4.7 Where an employer is covered by more than one award, an employee of that employer is covered by the award classification which is most appropriate to the work performed by the employee and to the environment in which the employee normally performs the work.
+- 4.4 This award does not cover: - (a) an employee excluded from award coverage by the Act; - (b) employees who are covered by a modern enterprise award, or an enterprise instrument (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees; or - (c) employees who are covered by a State reference public sector modern award, or a State reference public sector transitional award (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees. - 4.5 This award covers any employer which supplies labour on an on-hire basis in the funeral industry set out in clauses 4.1 and 4.2 in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
+This subclause Clause 4.5 operates subject to the exclusions from coverage in this award. - This award covers employers which provide group training services for trainees engaged in the funeral industry and/or parts of the industry set out at clauses 4.1 and 4.2 and those trainees engaged by a group training service hosted by a company to perform work at a location where the activities described herein are being performed.
+This subclause Clause 4.6 operates subject to the exclusions from coverage in this award. - 4.7 Where an employer is covered by more than one award, an employee of that employer is covered by the award classification which is most appropriate to the work performed by the employee and to the environment in which the employee normally performs the work.